pulakk/blog/remote-camera/accessing-router-through-internet.md

 to know if you actually need these steps and if so, to understand why the setup is tedious and time consuming.*

-My TP-Link MR3020 v3 router was connected to the internet through a Huawei E3372h-607 USB Dongle Modem, which meant the internet access was behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
-This meant that I would require VPN client support on my router to access it through a hosted server.
+My TP-Link MR3020 v3 router was connected to the internet through a Huawei E3372h-607 USB Dongle Modem, which meant that the internet access was behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
+Hence, to access the router remotely, a VPN Client needs to be configured on the router which would connect to a hosted VPN server with a public IP Address.

 ```
 [Home Laptop] ----> Hosted Server <==== +